cade9522/DCAS-Sim/README.md

 # DCAS Sim
-Simulation of a drone collision avoidance system (DCAS) using a 2 dimensional ascii plane
+Simulation of a Drone Collision Avoidance System (DCAS) Using a 2-D ASCII Plane

 ---